-Students and staff will be trained in a one-way hallway traffic pattern, as well as social distancing in line.
+Students and staff have been trained in a one-way hallway traffic pattern, as well as social distancing while in line.
 Passing periods will be staggered to avoid hallway crowding and gathering.
 Student lockers will not be used in order to reduce congestion and socializing.